-Competing with more than two dozen U.S. News and World Report-ranked hospitals within a 50-mile radius, Capital Health, an urban, two-hospital system with aging facilities, was finding it increasingly difficult to attract patients.
-They needed a new hospital to expand their market reach.
-However there was significant resistance from the community where the hospital had secured land for a new hospital.
+Competing with more than two dozen U.S. News and World Report-ranked hospitals within a 50-mile radius, Capital Health was finding it increasingly difficult to attract patients.
+An urban, two-hospital system with aging facilities, Capital needed a new hospital to expand their market reach.
+However, there was significant resistance from the community where the hospital had secured land for a new hospital.

-The 925,000 SF, 223-bed greenfield hospital features healing gardens, views to nature, soothing water features, and a focus on patient and family amenities throughout the facility.
+The hospital design has successfully attracted new patients and inpatient volume has increased 14% over initial projections.
+A 925,000 SF, 223-bed greenfield hospital, the new facility features healing gardens, views of nature, soothing water features, and a focus on patient and family amenities throughout.
 An uplifting five-story atrium links the central diagnostic and treatment chassis with the inpatient tower on one side and the outpatient MOB on the other, serving both inpatient and outpatient populations.
-The hospital design has successfully attracted new patients and inpatient volume has increased 14% over initial projections.

-LEED Gold Certified – Capital Health Hopewell is one of 28 hospitals in the country to receive LEED Platinum or Gold status.
+LEED Gold Certified – At the time of certification, Capital Health Hopewell was one of only 28 hospitals in the country to receive LEED Platinum or Gold status.